A geometric structure underlying the interaction Hamiltonian of quantum electrodynamics: Spinors in an abstract notation

-In this section, we recall some basic properties of spinors and vectors \cite{Penrose-book,CM-book,Corson,Kim-group} and discuss their expressions in Dirac's abstract notation of ket and bra \cite{pra16-commu}.
-These expressions prove convenient for discussions to be given in later sections.
-Specifically, basic properties of two-component spinors in the abstract notation are briefly discussed in Sec.\ref{sect-recall-spinor}, and those for stationary solutions of the Dirac equation are given in Sec.\ref{sect-Dirac-spinor}.
+In this section, we recall basic properties of spinors \cite{Penrose-book,CM-book,Corson,Kim-group,pra16-commu} and write them in the abstract notation as discussed in Ref.\cite{pra16-commu}.
+Specifically, we discuss basic properties of Weyl spinors in Sec.\ref{sect-recall-Weyl-spinor} and discuss stationary solutions of the Dirac equation in Sec.\ref{sect-Dirac-spinor}, both in the abstract notation.
 We recall basic properties of four-component vectors in Sec.\ref{sect-recall-vector} and discuss their abstract expressions in Sec.\ref{sect-vector-abstract}.